-As of and during the six months ended March 31, 2023, the Fund did not have a liability for any unrecognized tax benefits.
+As of and during the six months ended March 31, 2024, the Fund did not have a liability for any unrecognized tax benefits.
 The Fund recognizes interest and penalties, if any, related to unrecognized tax benefits as income tax expense in the Statement of Operations.
-During the fiscal year, the Fund did not incur any significant interest or penalties.
+During the period, the Fund did not incur any significant interest or penalties.

 Withholding taxes on foreign dividends have been provided for in accordance with the Fund's understanding of the applicable country's tax rules and rates.
-The Fund files withholding tax reclaims in certain jurisdictions to recover a portion of amounts previously withheld.
+The Fund or its agent files withholding tax reclaims in certain jurisdictions to recover certain amounts previously withheld.
 The Fund may record a reclaim receivable based on collectability, which includes factors such as the jurisdiction's applicable laws, payment history and market convention.
-Professional fees paid to those that provide assistance in receiving the tax reclaims, including fees that are contingent upon successful receipt of reclaimed amounts, are recorded in Professional Fees on the Statement of Operations once the amounts are known.
+Professional fees paid to those that provide assistance in receiving the tax reclaims, which generally are contingent upon successful receipt of reclaimed amounts, are recorded in Professional Fees on the Statement of Operations once the amounts are due.
 The professional fees related to pursuing these tax reclaims are not subject to the Adviser's expense limit agreement described in Note 3.